Holy Family University

 To be eligible for this program, students must:

 - Submit a dual admissions intent form before earning no more than 45 graded college level credits (grades of A, B, C, D, F) from Community College of Philadelphia or any other college/university.
-Once a student has completed this form, he or she is strongly encouraged to meet with a Holy Family University admissions representative and a Community College of Philadelphia academic advisor or counselor to develop a course taking strategy.
+Once a student has completed this form, they are strongly encouraged to meet with a Holy Family University admissions representative and a Community College of Philadelphia academic advisor or counselor to develop a course taking strategy.

 - Complete the Holy Family University admissions application within one year of graduation from Community College of Philadelphia and satisfy all other regular Holy Family University admissions requirements.